bitcoder/xray-testng-extensions/README.md

 # xray-testng-extensions

 This repo contains several extensions, implemented as listeners, that allow you to take better advantage of TestNG whenever using it together with [Xray Test Management](https://getxray.app).
+This code is provided as-is; you're free to use it and modify it at your will.

 ## Installing